Bombing of São Paulo: Targets: military or civilian

-The "terrozing bombardment" would be a way of accelerating the enemy's capitulation, applying psychological pressure for the rebels to abandon the city.
+The "terrorizing bombardment" would be a way of accelerating the enemy's capitulation, applying psychological pressure for the rebels to abandon the city.
 Brazilianist Frank McCann speculated that the Brazilian Army was setting aside advice from the French Military Mission and reverting to the brutal methods it used in the Canudos and Contestado wars, an astonishing decision; the population was instructed to leave the city, but São Paulo was too big to be razed like the villages in these two conflicts.
 (Note: The French recommended heavy and numerous artillery, but what they had in mind was trench warfare (McCann 2009).)
 The memory of the two conflicts was alive, and three important loyalist generals of 1924 were Contestado veterans: Setembrino de Carvalho, Eduardo Sócrates and Tertuliano Potiguara.
 For Moacir Assunção, these generals may have seen the bombing as a quicker resolution to the conflict, as the enemy was much better prepared this time than in Canudos and Contestado.

 If the goal was to put pressure on the rebels, it worked.
 The suffering of the population was the justification for the withdrawal given by Isidoro to Macedo Soares.
 The bulletins dropped by government's planes, threatening an even more intense bombing, were on the minds of the rebel leadership.
 They compared the suffering of the population with the futility of urban combat: the combatants were worn out, many of them wounded, and the only chance of victory would be in the case of uprisings in Rio de Janeiro and Minas Gerais, which were under firm government control.
 The loyalist advances in the countryside, through Sorocaba and Itu, were a serious threat to the rebels' rearguard: the government's "Southern Column" was about to cut off the possibility of withdrawal.